nodejs/undici/docs/Client.md

 * `boolean`

-True if pipeline is saturated or blocked.
+`true` if pipeline is saturated or blocked.
 Indicates whether dispatching further requests is meaningful.

 ### `Client.closed`

 * `boolean`

-True after `client.close()` has been called.
+`true` after `client.close()` has been called.

 ### `Client.connected`

 * `boolean`

-True if the client has an active connection.
+`true` if the client has an active connection.
 The client will lazily create a connection when it receives a request and will destroy it if there is no activity for the duration of the `timeout` value.

 ### `Client.destroyed`

-* `destroyed`
+* `boolean`

-True after `client.destroyed()` has been called or `client.close()` has been called and the client shutdown has completed.
+`true` after `client.destroyed()` has been called or `client.close()` has been called and the client shutdown has completed.

 ### `Client.pending`